-So perhaps you are currently not using an efile but really getting the itch to start, or you are using an electric file, but you’re not sure if you’re using the right bits for your manicure.
+So perhaps you are currently not using an efile but getting the itch to start, or you are using an electric file, but you’re not sure if you’re using the right bits for your manicure.

-In today’s Episode #6 of this Japanese Gel Fundamentals Series we’ll be going over the 6 bits you must have for thorough but gentle efile work when applying your gel nails.
-As well as a few that you should avoid.
+In today’s Episode #6 of this Japanese Gel Fundamentals Series, we’ll be going over the 6 bits you must have for thorough but gentle efile work when applying your gel nails as well as a few that you should avoid.

-For instance once in a while it is ok to use a bonder on the natural nail, but only on the free edge.
+For instance, once in a while, it is ok to use a bonder on the natural nail, but only on the free edge.

-Products like Japanese Gel and Bio Sculpture Gel thrive, when the natural nail is strong underneath.
+Products like Japanese Gel and Bio Sculpture Gel thrive when the natural nail is strong underneath.
 Always, always remember that.

 Category #1 Removal Bits